 I’ve learned a few things from my previous hiring mistakes and put those lessons to use during my recent pursuit for a personal assistant.
 And, it all comes down to due diligence.
+Do you want to know how to hire a project manager?
 This post should help you understand how to avoid disastrous hiring mistakes – no matter how desperate you are to fill a position.

 Create a detailed job description.
 The more detail, the better.
 As I searched for an assistant, I sent the top applicants more specific duties related to the job.
 I received a response from one candidate that read, “Thank you for sending over some of the job duties.
 After reviewing them, I don't foresee this opportunity being a great fit.
 With that being said, I'm going to need to decline moving forward with the interview this evening.”

 Ask a few follow-up questions before scheduling an interview.
 As I narrowed the candidates, I followed up with the promising prospects and asked specific questions about the expectations – including salary, hours and limitations.
 I also confirmed that they understood this was a part-time role in a home-based business.
 That eliminated a few more candidates.

 Call references – and ask the right questions.
 After the interviews, I had two incredibly strong candidates.
 I decided to call their references to get a better sense of who could potentially take the lead.
 I asked three questions – the first was about their communication, which is our primary core value.
 The second – would you hire them again?
 And finally, I asked them what concerns they had when working with this person.
 As a reference, their knee-jerk response was ‘none.’
 But I sat quietly and waited for them to keep talking.
 That’s when I started to hear the things that may not be so ideal.